 Founded in 1847, Liberia is the oldest republic in Africa.
-However, many years of minority rule and inequitable distribution of resources resulted in a civil conflict that lasted from 1989 to 2003.
-Liberia has come a long way in the nine years since the end of its civil war.
+Liberia has come a long way in since the end of its civil war.
 In 2003, the country lay in ruins after 14 years of conflict.
 Few Liberians were untouched by the violence.
-Out of a population of 3.5 million, an estimated 270,000 people lost their lives, and more than 800,000 were displaced.2 Many sought refuge in neighboring countries, while others fled to the capital, Monrovia, which saw its population double to more than 1 million.
-Women suffered horrific violence; a postwar survey in one county found that 90 percent of interviewees had suffered physical or sexual abuse.3 Young people were traumatized by the war, in which many children enlisted as soldiers in the various rebel groups that marauded their way up and down the country.
+Out of a population of 3.5 million, an estimated 270,000 people lost their lives, and more than 800,000 were displaced.
+Young people were traumatized by the war, in which many children enlisted as soldiers in the various rebel groups that marauded their way up and down the country.
 Liberia’s infrastructure was shattered, with roads and bridges destroyed and water and power supplies cut.
-The health system was not spared.
-Hospitals and clinics were looted, emptied of medicines, and burned down or vandalized.
-By the end of the war, only 354 health facilities remained operational, out of a prewar total of 5505.
-The vast majority of them were run by NGOs.
-The headquarters of Liberia’s health ministry, meanwhile, had become a temporary residence for refugees.
-Nine out of ten doctors had fled the country, and the medical training system had collapsed.
-Just 168 physicians remained, mostly in Monrovia.
+The health and educational systems were not spared.
+Hospitals, clinics, and schools were looted and burned down or vandalized.
+By the end of the war:

-All these improvements have been built upon a solid policy framework.
 A National Health Policy (NHP), published in 2007, was integrated with the government’s Poverty Reduction Strategy, a blueprint for adding impetus to Liberia’s postwar recovery from 2008 to 2011.
 The center- piece of the NHP was a plan to deliver a basic package of health services (BPHS), free of charge, to Liberian citizens.
-These services included communicable disease control, emergency care, maternal and newborn health, and mental health care he emphasis was on ensuring that health facilities across the country provided a standard, measurable set of services regardless of whether they were run by the government, local or international NGOs, faith-based organizations, or private companies.
-An accreditation process found that by 2011 the BPHS was available at 82 percent of government facilities.
+These services included communicable disease control, emergency care, maternal and newborn health, and mental health care.

-In contrast to the rising MMR, Liberia has seen improvements in the under-five mortality (U5M) rate, which declined from 220 deaths per 1,000 live births in 1986 to 110 deaths per 1,000 live births in 2007; however, this U5M rate of 110 is still high, and Liberia is not on track to meet its MDG of 64.2 Similar to the U5M rate, Liberia has experienced improvement in childhood malaria prevalence, which has been reduced from 66 percent in 2005 to 32 percent in 2009; however even at this lowered prevalence, malaria remains the leading cause of morbidity and mortality in Liberia.3 Despite improvements in malaria and the overall U5M rate, child health in Liberia still faces daunting challenges, most notably chronic undernutrition, as the stunting prevalence has steadily risen over the last decade and is currently measured at 42 percent.4
+Liberia has seen improvements in the under-five mortality (U5M) rate, which declined from 220 deaths per 1,000 live births in 1986 to 110 deaths per 1,000 live births in 2007; however, this U5M rate of 110 is still high.
+Child health in Liberia still faces daunting challenges, most notably chronic undernutrition, as the stunting prevalence has steadily risen over the last decade and is currently measured at 42 percent.

-Building on this policy foundation, the MoHSW broadened its scope, launching an essential package of health services (EPHS) in 2011.
+The MoHSW broadened its scope, launching an essential package of health services (EPHS) in 2011.
 The EPHS widens the number of services the government commits to providing to include treatment for noncommunicable diseases, child nutrition, dental and eye care, and neglected tropical diseases.
 The EPHS also aims to strengthen the referral system, formalizing a tiered structure of primary, secondary, and tertiary facilities with the objective of rationalizing services and making the system more efficient.
-The EPHS is the central element of a new national health plan for the country, drawn up in 2011 following almost a year of consultations with both domestic and international partners.
-Its end product is the Liberia National Health and Social Welfare Policy and Plan, a document that sets out the health priorities for the MoHSW for the next 10 years.